-I provide expert analysis for the print media and have appeared in The Times, The Washington Post, USA Today, The Chicago Tribune, The Times, The Financial Times, The Guardian, Le Figaro, The Globe and Mail and Bloomberg News.
+Dr Beech provides expert analysis for the print media and has appeared in The Wall Street Journal, The Washington Post, USA Today, The Chicago Tribune, The Times, The Financial Times, The Guardian, Le Figaro, The Globe and Mail and Bloomberg News.
 He has been interviewed in broadcasts for CNBC, Sky News, BBC Parliament, BBC Radio 4 and Radio France International.

 |Research Interests||• Culture Wars

 • Labour Party